kevinrodbe/library/content/01-recap-intro.md

 First, it allows us to decouple our public facing website from our backend API and deploy them to different servers.
 If for some reason our website server goes down, then our API will not be affected.

 The other benefit is the ability to scale our applications individually.
-If our API starts getting lots of access, we can load balance traffic at the DNS level.
+If our API starts getting lots of access, we can load balance traffic at the DNS level, which is a way faster alternative than doing it from our app servers.

 On most projects, I've found that it's easier to start with a single Rails codebase for both the backend API and the web client.
-Assuming our API is located at [api.zombiebroadcast.com](), let's see how we can organize our routes and ensure that access to our API comes strictly from the **api** subdomain.
+Assuming our API root is located at [api.zombiebroadcast.com](), let's see how we can organize our routes and ensure that access to our API comes strictly from the **api** subdomain.

 ### CONSTRAINTS